 Maybe the most stressful part of wedding planning is venue-hunting.
 (At least for me!)
 And yes, it is a HUNT – not only because it can be hard to find the venue of your (and your fiancé’s) dreams, but because if you do, sometimes the dates you want are already taken! it’s really important to start as early as possible.
 Not to freak you guys out, but the best ones get booked up, and the best dates definitely get taken early.

 So, start researching, and visiting, venues as much as you can, even if you’re not sold on them right off the bat.
+Check out my list of the best airbnbs around the world for weddings if a destination wedding is of any interest!
 You’ll find that every venue tour you go on, you learn more and more about questions you should be asking, benchmarks on budget, etc etc. It’s SO helpful.
 Ask as many questions as possible, and get as much information as possible, even if that’s not the right venue for you, maybe you can get information on the area or what else you should be looking for.
 For example, when touring venues in Hawaii, we were at one that I didn’t care for as much as my favorite, but they let it slip to me during the venue tour that I should book my band FIRST thing, since there aren’t many wedding bands in Hawaii, and they’re all in high-demand… Meaning that if you don’t jump on it, you could be left with a single ukelele player – yeah, not my vibe.
 That was a super helpful little tidbit that I never would have known (especially because other hotels told me oh don’t worry, band won’t be a problem! but when I started researching bands in Hawaii I found there was really only ONE that I wanted.
 Luckily they were available (thank God).

 Oh also, if you’re planning a destination wedding, I’d recommend going and staying at the venue you are thinking – get an idea for the hotel, the service and the guest experience, and make sure it’s up to par – after all, this is what everyone you love will be coming into for the weekend!